gvwilson/sdxjs/en/src/code-generator/index.md

 [% inc pat="func-def.*" fill="js out" %]

 After inspecting a few nodes,
-we can try to create some of our own and turn them into code.
+we can create some of our own and turn them into code.
 Here,
 for example,
 we have the JSON representation of the expression `40+2`: